amirmasoudabdol/Bilbo/docs/examples/baker_et_al_2012.md

 As discussed, this process can be simulated in SAM as well.
 The  `stashing_policy` parameter indicates which of the outcomes will be collected by the researcher during its expedition.
 The `between_hacks_selection_policies` parameter indicates how is she going to select between those ..........

-??? example "Configuration File: _Decision Strategy_"
+??? decisionstrategy "Configuration File: _Decision Strategy_"
     ```json
     {
       ...